Sole trader simplified expenses: when they save you money

 - 25p per mile for each business mile above 10,000

 This covers fuel, insurance, road tax, servicing, repairs, and depreciation.
 You cannot claim any of these separately if you use the flat rate.
-You can still claim parking fees and congestion charges on top.
+However, you can still claim parking fees and congestion charges on top of the mileage rate.
+This means if you frequently travel into London or other congested areas, you can still recover those costs.

 Actual costs work differently.
 You track all your vehicle expenses for the year, then claim the business proportion based on your mileage records.
-If 80% of your miles are business, you claim 80% of all vehicle costs.
+For example, if 80% of your miles are business-related, you claim 80% of all vehicle costs.
+This method requires more effort in terms of record-keeping but can lead to higher deductions if your vehicle expenses are significant.

 Which is better?
 It depends on your vehicle costs and mileage.
-A tradesperson driving a new diesel van with high running costs (insurance, servicing, depreciation) will usually save more claiming actual costs plus capital allowances.
-Someone driving an older, cheap-to-run vehicle doing fewer miles may find simplified expenses give a bigger deduction.
+A tradesperson driving a new diesel van with high running costs, such as insurance, servicing, and depreciation, will usually save more by claiming actual costs plus capital allowances.
+Conversely, someone driving an older, cheap-to-run vehicle with fewer miles may find simplified expenses give a bigger deduction.
 Use the mileage calculator to compare both methods for your situation.

 How to calculate actual vehicle costs